Academany/fabzero/w4/production.md

 Some people use FR4 boards and V-shape milling bits.

 ## Preparing the job
-Some other things to take into account:

-* Milling circuit boards is a process **very sensitive to height differences**.
+Milling circuit boards is a process **very sensitive to height differences**.
 Even a tiny bubble in the double sided tape, remains of old glue will affect the milling.
 Take your time to carefully prepare the board for milling.

-* **Always** use a sacrificial material.
+**Always** use a sacrificial material.
 I recommend another PCB board with the paper side looking up.
 I do not recommend acrylic or wood since the height is not consistent across the surface.

-* Be careful with the 1/64 milling bit.
+Be careful with the 1/64 milling bit.
 It breaks easily.

 ## Milling the board